Want to put extra cash in your pocket?

 28. Become A Virtual Assistant

-A virtual assistant is a contractor who works remotely, provides general administrative support by performing varying tasks: email management, content creation, bookkeeping, scheduling, graphic design, social media, copyrighting, and e-commerce.
+A virtual assistant is a contractor who works remotely, and provides general administrative support by performing varying tasks: email management, content creation, bookkeeping, scheduling, graphic design, social media, copyrighting, and e-commerce.
 According to Payscale, you can earn $10.16 to $29.49 per hour.
 More experienced VAs can earn higher rates of $50 or more.

 Outsourcing to a virtual assistant has been in demand by online businesses and entrepreneurs in recent years.
 You can list with Fiverr, UpWork, VaNetworking.com, oDesk, Linkedin, and Indeed.